yiweisun/Toxic-Comments-Classification-Web-App/README.md

 * Locate your private key file
 * Connect to your instance using its Public DNS

-2. Update and install git and conda:
+2. Update and install git and conda

     `sudo yum update`

     `sudo yum install git`

     `wget https://repo.continuum.io/archive/Anaconda3-5.1.0-Linux-x86_64.sh bash Anaconda3-5.1.0-Linux-x86_64.sh`

 3. Clone this GitHub repository to local.